async-rs/async.rs/source/blog/2019-12-16-stop-worrying-about-blocking-the-new-async-std-runtime.html.md

 author: "The async-std developers"
 ---

+**Note**: This blog post describes a proposed scheduler for `async-std` that did not end up being merged for several reasons.
+We still believe that the concept holds important insight and may circle back to it in the future, so we keep it online as it.

 `async-std` is a mature and stable port of the Rust standard library to its new `async/await` world, designed to make async programming easy, efficient, worry- and error-free.

 We announced [async-std](https://async.rs/) on August 16th - exactly 4 month ago.
 Our focus for the initial release was providing a stable and reliable API for users to build async applications on, modelled after Rust standard library.
 It came with a number of innovative implementations: The first implementation of a `JoinHandle` based task API and single-allocation tasks.